roncrivera/asciiweather/README.md

 # asciiweather

-OpenFaaS weather function.
-Fork of wego.
+This repo contains a fork of the wego weather client and converted as serverless function.